Transparent Networks for Multivariate Time Series: Problem Statement

-We tackle the problem of the existing GAMs on time series. \equationautorefname~(\ref{eq:gam}) outlines the GAM framework for tabular data, which fails to capture the interactions between current and previous observations in time series.
-A straightforward method to extend GAM to time series, adopted in NATM, is applying distinct feature functions to each time step and summing them to produce predictions:

 where $\textbf{X} \in \mathbb{R}^{T \times M}$ is a time series with $T$ time steps and $M$ features, and $t$ is the current time step.
-This method can handle time series data as input but fails to capture effective temporal patterns because the function $f_{i,j} \left( \cdot \right)$ still does not interact with previous time steps.
-To overcome this problem, we suggest a new form of GAM for time series defined as follows:
+This method can handle time series data as input but fails to capture temporal patterns because $f_{i,j} \left( \cdot \right)$ still does not interact with previous time steps.
+To overcome this problem, we suggest a new form of GAM for time series.